COVID-19 Pandemic Information & FAQ

 Yes, TCF Center is working with customers to reschedule events at a time that is beneficial to them in the weeks ahead as the COVID-19 crisis eases.
 A list of confirmed event changes is on our website HERE

 When will TCF Center become a temporary alternate care facility in Detroit?

-The U.S. Army Corps of Engineers, (USACE), the Federal Emergency Management Agency (FEMA) and the State of Michigan are now underway in coordination and planning efforts to adapt more than 250,000 square feet of TCF Center into medical care space.
+The U.S. Army Corps of Engineers, (USACE), the Federal Emergency Management Agency (FEMA) and the State of Michigan adapt more than 300,000 square feet of TCF Center into medical care space.
 The TCF Regional Alternate Care Facility opened April 9, 2020.

-The conversion will include two separate floors, which will be segregated based on severity of illness.
-When completed, the conversion will include approximately 1000 bed spaces and stations for medical personnel, and was completed in nine days.
+The conversion includes two separate floors, which will be segregated based on severity of illness, approximately 1000 bed spaces and stations for medical personnel, and was completed in nine days.

 Michigan Governor Gretchen Whitmer said in her announcement of the effort on 3/30/20, “We are proud to partner with the U.S. Army Corps of Engineers, FEMA and the TCF Center to expand capacity in Detroit.
 By mobilizing quickly to construct a large alternate care facility in Detroit, we can help save lives.”

-Have there been any cases of COVID-19 in Detroit?
+How many cases of COVID-19 have there been in Detroit?